 Residents and visitors alike, have benefited from the following efforts of the Society and its members.
 1961 We commissioned architect G.G.Pace to photograph and draw all the buildings in the High Street, creating a valuable archival record.
 1970 Members cooperated with Skipton...Read More

-We agreed 4 ways of achieving our goal of maintaining a town with its own unique character and these are still the aims of the society;
+In 1961 we agreed 4 ways of achieving our goal of maintaining a town with its own unique character and these are still the aims of the society;

-Over the years the Society has worked hard to achieve its goal with some success – repeated accolades have been won for Skipton with the Town Centre voted as ‘Best High Street’ and the town as “Best Place to Live”, “Most Neighbourly” and “Most Polite”, endorsing Skipton’s unique character.
-See “What we do” to find out more.
+Over the years the Society has worked hard to achieve its goal with some success – repeated accolades have been won for Skipton with the Town Centre voted recently as ‘Best High Street’ and the town as “Best Place to Live”, “Most Neighbourly” and “Most Polite”, endorsing Skipton’s unique character.

 Our committee and members actively contribute to making Skipton one of the best places to live in Britain;